AndrewHawes/techdegree-project-11/project-todos.md

 #### Extras
--[ ] SETUP ADMIN
--[ ] Fix register to show error if username already exists -[ ] Fix favicon
+-[x] Fix register to show error if username already exists -[x] Fix favicon
--[x] Redirect to dog page when adding dog.
+-[x] Redirect to dog page when adding dog
--[ ] Make sure errors show up for form.
+-[x] Make sure errors show up for form
--[ ] Enter clicks login/register button
+-[-] Enter clicks login/register button
--[ ] CREATE PREFS AUTOMATICALLY - can_delete undefined
--[-] Add check for if dog is actually Carl Sagan.
-If user clicks both carl sagan and robot, redirect them to rant about how carl sagan definitely wasn't a robot with link.
-Link goes to rick roll.
--[x] Move dog images into media directory so it's not in static -[x] Make sure only added_by user or admin can delete a dog -[ ] Set up custom user that creates userpref automatically on save -[ ] Handle bad login information
+-[x] Move dog images into media directory so it's not in static -[x] Make sure only added_by user or admin can delete a dog -[-] Set up custom user that creates userpref automatically on save -[x] Handle bad login information
--[x] Create converter for status so user can't input random url -[ ] Make sure only logged in users can add dogs
--[ ] Make sure only user who created a dog or admin can delete it -[ ] Fix headings being used for styling
+-[x] Create converter for status so user can't input random url -[x] Make sure only user who created a dog or admin can delete it -[x] Fix headings being used for styling
--[ ] Add labels for screen readers
--[ ] Make sure liked, disliked, undecided, new dog links are hidden unless user is logged in
+-[x] Make sure liked, disliked, undecided, new dog links are hidden unless user is logged in

--[ ] Change frontend to initially receive an object from Django that lists its model properties.
-Use this to generate the frontend options.
--[ ] Automatically generate a form in react like in Django -- define form object types -[ ] Change React handler names: submitHandler -> handleSubmit -[x] Use months old to extrapolate age
+-[ ] Change React handler names: submitHandler -> handleSubmit
+-[x] Use months old to extrapolate age
 -[ ] Display message if user is denied permission to delete dog (status 403)